-3.3 SEDIMENT AND SURFACE-WATER MONITORING
+3.3 SURFACE WATER AND SEDIMENT MONITORING

-Surface-water and sediment samples will be collected along CWC to analyze for the radiological and chemical parameters presented in List 2 of Table 3-3.
+As part of the EMP, surface water and sediment samples will be collected along CWC to analyze for the radiological and chemical parameters presented in List 2 of Table 3-3.
 The physical field parameters will be measured only for surface water as presented in List 2 of Table 3-3.